Magnetarman/WinToolkit/README.md

 irm https://magnetarman.com/winstart | iex
 ```

-6. After your PC restarts, you will find the `Win Toolkit` shortcut on the desktop.
+6. After terminal window finish the jobs and auto-close itself, you will find the `Win Toolkit` shortcut on the desktop.
 Use it to start the script as administrator with a simple double-click.

 ### ⚙️ For Advanced Users